waveform-computing/compoundfiles/docs/quickstart.rst

      "<CompoundFileEntity name='OriginalDataRefCorrected'>",
      "<CompoundFileEntity name='RefTypeToApplyIfAvailable'>"]

-Use the :meth:`~compound_files.CompoundFileReader.open` method with a :class:`~compound_files.CompoundFileEntity`, or with a name that leads to one, to obtain a file-like object which can read the stream's content::
+Use the :meth:`~compoundfiles.CompoundFileReader.open` method with a :class:`~compoundfiles.CompoundFileEntity`, or with a name that leads to one, to obtain a file-like object which can read the stream's content::

     >>> doc.open('AutoRecon/BeamHardeningFilename').read()